DataDog/documentation/content/en/security/detection_rules/_index.md

 To view out-of-the-box and custom detection rules in Datadog, navigate to the [**Security** > **Configuration**][15] page.
 Rules are listed on separate pages for each product (Application Security, Cloud Security Management, and Cloud SIEM).

 To search and filter the rules, use the search box and facets to query by value.
-For example, if you have several rule types, such as `log detection` or `cloud configuration`, filter by `only` to show only rules for the selected rule type.
+For example, to only show rules for a given rule type, hover over the rule type and select `only`.
 You can also filter by facets such as `source` and `severity` when investigating and triaging incoming issues.

 {{< img src="security/default_detection_rules.png" alt="The Configuration page shows default and custom Cloud SIEM detection rules" width="100%">}}